cloudeteer/terraform-azurerm-ai-stack/README.md

 -- | --
 `server` | Hostname of the Azure Container Registry (the `server` output of an `azurerm_container_registry` resource).
 `id` | Resource ID of the Azure Container Registry.
+`create_rbac` | Specifies whether to create role assignments that grant the container app's managed identity permissions to pull images from the container registry.
+Defaults to `true`.

 `ui` object arguments: